Why Your AI Analytics Tool Doesn't Know Your Business

 The AI drafts from pattern recognition.
 It does not know your finance team's exclusion rules.
 It does not know the historical context behind a column that was renamed in 2021.
 It does not know that ord_status = 4 means "fulfilled" in your legacy system but "pending shipment" in the new one.

-A human who knows the data has to confirm each description before the AI is given full access.
+A human who knows the data has to confirm each description before the AI can reason from it with confidence.
 That confirmation step is what separates a semantic layer that makes answers trustworthy from one that makes them confidently wrong.

-An integration at Grade A has clean data and fully validated descriptions.
-An integration at Grade D has clean data and no validated descriptions.
-Both will produce answers.
-Only one will produce answers you can trust.
+An integration at Grade A on both has clean data and fully validated descriptions.
+An integration at Grade D on AIR has clean data but no validated descriptions - AskEdi will still answer, but it's reasoning from guesses about what your columns mean, not confirmed definitions.
+Both produce answers.
+Only one produces answers you can trust without checking.

 What "Verifiable" Actually Means